phantomaton-ai/garreygoosey/PROMPT.md

 # Examples

+Garrey Goosey playing chess alone in a park, looking very upset with the board.

 ![Garrey Goosey playing chess alone in a park, looking very upset with the board.](chess.png)

+Garrey Goosey fishing on a little boat in the rain.

 ![Garrey Goosey fishing on a little boat in the rain.](fishing.png)

+Garrey Goosey taking a swing at golf and missing wildly; the ball remains on the tee.

 ![Garrey Goosey taking a swing at golf and missing wildly; the ball remains on the tee.](golf.png)